Rapid City Area School District 51-4

 District-Level NCES Analysis

 Rapid City Area School District 51-4 operates 27 public schools serving 12,747 students, placing it in the mid-size range in South Dakota.
-The school portfolio breaks down into 11 elementary, 6 other, 5 high, 5 middle schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
-Aggregated across those campuses, enrollment totals 13,015 pupils using the NCES Common Core of Data (CCD) 2022-23 release, and the district is geographically located in Pennington County County.
+The school portfolio breaks down into 11 elementary, 6 combined, 5 high, 5 middle schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
+These enrollment and school figures come from the NCES Common Core of Data (CCD) 2024-25 release, and the district is based in Pennington County.

-Academic infrastructure includes 2 of 27 schools offering Advanced Placement (14 AP courses district-wide), a 499.7:1 student-counselor ratio, above the 250:1 ASCA recommendation, and 31.0% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
+Academic infrastructure includes 2 of 27 schools offering Advanced Placement (14 AP courses district-wide), a 499.7:1 student-counselor ratio, above both the ASCA benchmark and the roughly 408:1 national average, and 28.0% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 54.8% White, 10.2% Hispanic or Latino, 0.9% African American across the district's schools.
+Its most demographically mixed campus is Horace Mann Elementary - 07, with a diversity index of 71.8/100.

 Central High School - 41 accounts for 15.4% of all Rapid City Area School District 51-4 student enrollment

-That concentration — well above the 8.4% national median for largest-entity share — means Rapid City Area School District 51-4-wide averages can mask substantial variation outside the dominant entity.
+That concentration means Rapid City Area School District 51-4-wide averages can mask substantial variation outside the dominant entity.
 Grade band: high.
 A single dominant campus often anchors a district's program offerings and staffing patterns; the share helps explain why district-wide averages may not reflect the typical neighbourhood-school experience.
 When one entity dominates a region's footprint, its programmatic and budget decisions effectively set policy for a majority of the affected population.

 Source: NCES Common Core of Data NCES Common Core of Data